rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 **MaxDebugLines**

-Number of lines shown in the Debug-forms.
+Number of lines shown in the Debug windows.

 **DaysToKeepLogFiles**